Gen Z Career Shift: Google, Microsoft and Amazon Beat McKinsey as Top Dream Employers - BusinessToday

 A key highlight: the ranking of India’s most desirable companies across industries offering a clear view into where the country’s young talent wants to build its future.

-In the BFSI sector, HDFC Bank breaks into the top five, while Goldman Sachs, JPMorgan Chase & Co., and Morgan Stanley emerge as the top three preferred employers among students.
+In the Banking, Financial Services, and Insurance (BFSI) sector, HDFC Bank breaks into the top five, while Goldman Sachs, JPMorgan Chase & Co., and Morgan Stanley emerge as the top three preferred employers among students.

 Within consulting, McKinsey & Company, Bain & Company, and Boston Consulting Group continue to lead, underscoring sustained interest in strategy and advisory roles.

-In the FMCG and FMCD space, Hindustan Unilever, ITC, and Nestlé take the top three spots, edging past P&G as the most attractive companies for Gen Z, particularly among B-school students.
+In the FMCG and fast-moving consumer durables (FMCD) space, Hindustan Unilever, ITC, and Nestlé take the top three spots, edging past P&G as the most attractive companies for Gen Z, particularly among B-school students.

-For engineering talent, service firms such as Tata Consultancy Services (TCS), Infosys, and Wipro remain the leading choices for early career opportunities.
+For engineering talent, service firms such as Tata Consultancy Services (TCS), Infosys and Wipro remain the leading choices for early career opportunities.

 Meanwhile, in the product technology segment, global giants Google, Microsoft, and Amazon continue to dominate Gen Z career aspirations.